 read more

-Apium graveolens var. rapaceum (100 days) Open-pollinated.
+Apium graveolens var. rapaceum (100 days) Open pollinated.
 A classy early celeriac, high yielding with relatively smooth roots, uniform white internal color and splendiferous eating quality.

 read more

-Foeniculum vulgare (65 days) Open-pollinated.
+Foeniculum vulgare (65 days shell, 90 days dry) Open pollinated.
 Slow grower with very thin stems valued for its striking feathery bronze foliage.
 Delicious and decorative.

 read more